 What Are Alternative Investments besides Real Estate?

-Real estate is only a small piece of the alternative pie…
+However, real estate is only a small piece of the alternative pie…

 Per Internal Revenue Code Section 4975, the only alternative investments not permissible in an IRA are collectibles and life insurance.
 Other than that, well…let your imagination run wild.